-On-Air and Green tally calculations are configured and applied the same as Relay tally (see the Installation & Service Manual for your Video Production Center model).
+On-Air and Green tally calculations are configured and applied the same as Relay tally.
 Three common scenarios for MV Green Tally:

 Note: Red On-Air tally overrides Green tally for Multiviewer assigned sources.

 - Look Ahead Preview-In a typical configuration, an LAP calculation can be applied to Multiviewer so any Multiviewer assigned source selected for on-air transition is green tally on the monitor.
 In this example, the green tally communicates that the source can be taken to air with the next transition.
 Any upstream sources associated with a Multiviewer assigned source (for example keyers or eDPM channels) will also tally green on the monitor when selected on the PST bus. - Aux Bus-An example of On-Air and Green Aux Bus tally would be to identify on-air sources feeding monitors located behind the talent on a news or sports broadcast. - On-Air in another suite-Selected in the On Air Tally tab, in Eng Setup, Switcher Tally, sources on-air in another suite can be tallied green on the monitor with Multiviewer, allowing the operator to observe when those sources are on-air.